Shopping for Teens:

 Gifts beyond cash and gift cards

-Shopping for teenagers can be a challenge.
+Shopping for teens can be a challenge.
 If you’re reading this article at the first of the month, you still have a reasonable amount of time to get that perfect gift for the adolescent in your life.
 For those who’ve procrastinated, or are simply at a loss, don’t panic.
 We’re here to help.

 Giving truth to the saying, “Everything old is new again,” many of 2018’s popular gifts have a retro feel.
 While they might harken back to earlier times, the Audio Technica Bluetooth Wireless Stereo Turntable ($180) and the Fujifilm Instax Mini Camera ($65), come loaded with modern technology.